Georg Mühlen-Schulte

-Georg Mühlen-Schulte (1882–1981) was a German novelist, journalist and humourist.
-He was editor-in-chief of the Berlin-based satirical magazine Lustige Blätter.
-He also worked as a lyricist for several songs, and was employed as a screenwriter.
+Georg Mühlen-Schulte (1882–1964) was a German novelist, journalist and humourist.
+Following Alexander Moszkowski he was editor-in-chief of the Berlin-based satirical magazine Lustige Blätter until 1931.
+He also worked as a lyricist for several Weimar era cabaret artists including Felix Bressart, Paul Graetz und Eugen Rex, and was employed as a screenwriter.
 Several of his novels were made into films including The Call of the Jungle (1936), The Impossible Mister Pitt (1938) and The Thing About Styx (1942).
-In October 1933 he was one of 87 writers who made a Vow of Allegiance to Adolf Hitler.